xxu30-appdev/photogram-auth/README.md

  1. Sign in with one of the seeded users; you can use `alice@example.com`, `bob@example.com`, or `carol@example.com`.
 All of the passwords are `password`.

- 1. Fix the dummy edit profile and sign-out links in the navbar.
+ 1. Add edit profile and sign-out links to the navbar.
     - If there is currently a signed-in user,
        - The link to edit profile should display the signed-in user's username instead.
-       - The link to sign out should work as is, but remove the word "dummy".
+       - Don't forget the `data-method="delete"` attribute on the "Sign Out" link.
     - If not, display links to sign-in (`/users/sign_in`) and sign-up (`/users/sign_up`) instead.

  1. On the new photo form, the user should not have to provide their ID number.
-Fix it using Devise's `current_user` helper method to prepopulate that input.
+Fix it using Devise's `current_user` helper method to pre-populate that input.

  1. Create an RCAV: When I visit `/users`, I should see an index of all users.
 This RCAV does not exist right now, since we used Devise to generate the User resource rather than starter_generators.
 Devise only builds the RCAVs required for sign-up/sign-in/sign-out/etc; it doesn't build the standard Golden Seven.
 But that's okay, because we can easily add the ones that we want ourselves (if any).
 Once done, add a link to the navbar.